Gopika-3747/React-SPA/README.md

 **Live Demo:** [https://travelhubminorproject.netlify.app](https://travelhubminorproject.netlify.app)

 TravelHub is a frontend-oriented web application that offers users a clean and modern interface to explore travel destinations.
-This project was built as part of a minor academic project to demonstrate responsive UI/UX design, component-based architecture, and frontend development best practices.
+This project was built to demonstrate responsive UI/UX design, component-based architecture, and frontend development best practices.

 ## Tech Stack